CosminManu/Deutsch-recap/README.md

 ## Airport (Flughafen)
 1 with 2, 3 with 4

-- HR:
+---

+**HR:**
--1 Guten Tag!
+1. Guten Tag!
 Sind Sie ...?

--You:
+   _Good day!
+Are you ...?_

+**You:**
--2 Ja, genau.
+2. Ja, genau.
 Schön, Sie kennenzulernen!
 Sie sind Herr/Frau ...?

--HR:
+   _Yes, that’s me!
+Nice to meet you, Mr./Ms. ..._

+**HR:**
--1 Ja, das bin ich.
+1. Ja, das bin ich.
 Willkommen in Deutschland!
 Wie war der Flug?
+   _Yes, that’s me.
+Welcome to Germany!
+How was the flight?_

--3 Willkommen in Hannover!
+3. Willkommen in Hannover!
 Wie war der Flug?
 Sie sind über Wien gekommen, oder?

-You:
+   _Welcome to Hannover!
+How was the flight?
+You came via Vienna, right?_

+**You:**
-2- Danke!
+2. Danke!
 Der Flug war gut, ein bisschen lang, aber sonst alles in Ordnung.
+   _Thank you!
+The flight was good, a bit long, but otherwise all fine._

-4- Ja, genau, über Wien.
+4. Ja, genau, über Wien.
 Der Flug war angenehm, aber der Anschlussflug war etwas verspätet.
-- _Yes, exactly, via Vienna.
+   _Yes, exactly, via Vienna.
 The flight was pleasant, but the connecting flight was a bit delayed._

-HR:
+**HR:**
-1- Schön zu hören!
+1. Schön zu hören!
 Haben Sie Ihr Gepäck schon?
+   _Nice to hear!
+Do you have your luggage already?_

-3- Oh, das kommt häufig vor.
+3. Oh, das kommt häufig vor.
 Aber schön, dass Sie jetzt gut angekommen sind!
 Wie war das Wetter in Bukarest?
-- _Oh, that happens often.
+   _Oh, that happens often.
 But it’s good you’re here now!
 How was the weather in Bucharest?_

-You:
+**You:**
-2- Ja, ich habe alles.
+2. Ja, ich habe alles.
 Vielen Dank fürs Abholen.
+   _Yes, I have everything.
+Thank you for picking me up._

-4- In Bukarest war es etwas wärmer als hier.
+4. In Bukarest war es etwas wärmer als hier.
 Es ist schon spürbar kühler in Hannover.
-- _In Bucharest, it was a bit warmer than here.
+   _In Bucharest, it was a bit warmer than here.
 It’s noticeably cooler in Hannover._

-HR:
+**HR:**
-1- Gern geschehen.
+1. Gern geschehen.
 Wir werden zuerst ins Hotel fahren, damit Sie sich ein wenig erholen können.
 Brauchen Sie heute noch etwas Besonderes?
+   _You're welcome.
+We’ll head to the hotel first so you can rest a bit.
+Do you need anything special today?_

-3- Ja, hier wird es jetzt langsam herbstlich.
+3. Ja, hier wird es jetzt langsam herbstlich.
 Haben Sie sich darauf vorbereitet?
-- _Yes, it’s starting to feel like autumn here.
+   _Yes, it’s starting to feel like autumn here.
 Did you prepare for that?_

-You:
+**You:**
-2- Danke, das klingt gut.
+2. Danke, das klingt gut.
 Ich denke, ich brauche nur etwas Ruhe nach der Reise.
+   _Thanks, that sounds good.
+I think I just need some rest after the trip._

-4- Ja, ich habe schon wärmere Kleidung mitgenommen.
+4. Ja, ich habe schon wärmere Kleidung mitgenommen.
 Hoffentlich reicht das!
-- _Yes, I packed some warmer clothes.
+   _Yes, I packed some warmer clothes.
 Hopefully, they’re enough!_

-HR:
+**HR:**
-1- Verständlich!
+1. Verständlich!
 Morgen haben wir dann ein kleines Willkommenstreffen im Büro.
 Sie werden das Team kennenlernen und eine Einführung erhalten.
+   _Understandable!
+Tomorrow, we’ll have a small welcome meeting at the office.
+You’ll meet the team and have an introduction._

-3- Bestimmt!
+3. Bestimmt!
 Haben Sie Ihr Gepäck schon?
-- _For sure!
+   _For sure!
 Do you have your luggage already?_

-You:
+**You:**
-2- Das freut mich.
+2. Das freut mich.
 Gibt es etwas, das ich bis morgen vorbereiten sollte?
+   _I’m looking forward to it.
+Is there anything I should prepare for tomorrow?_

-4- Ja, ich habe alles hier.
+4. Ja, ich habe alles hier.
 Vielen Dank nochmal fürs Abholen.
-- _Yes, I have everything here.
+   _Yes, I have everything here.
 Thank you again for picking me up._

-HR:
+**HR:**
-1- Nein, machen Sie sich keine Sorgen.
+1. Nein, machen Sie sich keine Sorgen.
 Wir gehen alles Schritt für Schritt durch.
+   _No, don’t worry.
+We’ll go through everything step by step._

-3- Kein Problem.
+3. Kein Problem.
 Wir fahren jetzt nach Verden, das ist ungefähr eine Stunde Fahrt von hier.
 Vielleicht haben Sie auch unterwegs Fragen zur Umgebung oder zur Arbeit.
-- _No problem.
+   _No problem.
 We’re heading to Verden now; it’s about an hour’s drive from here.
 You might have questions about the area or the job on the way._

-You:
+**You:**
-2- Perfekt.
+2. Perfekt.
 Vielen Dank!
+   _Perfect.
+Thank you very much!_

-4- Gerne, das klingt gut!
+4. Gerne, das klingt gut!
 Ich freue mich schon, die Gegend besser kennenzulernen.
-- _Sure, that sounds great!
+   _Sure, that sounds great!
 I’m looking forward to getting to know the area._

-HR:
+**HR:**
-1- Also, dann los!
+1. Also, dann los!
 Wir haben etwa eine halbe Stunde Fahrt vor uns.
+   _Alright, let’s go!
+We have about a half-hour drive ahead._

-3- Das werden Sie bestimmt!
+3. Das werden Sie bestimmt!
 Wir haben in Verden gerade ein bisschen besseres Wetter als hier in Hannover.
-- _You certainly will!
+   _You certainly will!
 We’re actually having slightly better weather in Verden than here in Hannover._

-You:
+**You:**
-2- Alles klar, vielen Dank.
+2. Alles klar, vielen Dank.
+   _Alright, thank you._

-4- Ah, das hört sich gut an!
+4. Ah, das hört sich gut an!

-HR:
+   _Ah, that sounds nice!_

+**HR:**
-3- Also, los geht’s!
+3. Also, los geht’s!
+   _Alright, let’s go!_